Gol-e Zard-e Qaleh

-Gol-e Zard-e Qaleh (گل زردقلعه, also Romanized as Gol-e Zard-e Qal‘eh; also known as Gol-e Zard, Gol Zard, and Gul-i-Zard) is a village in Nahr-e Mian Rural District, Zalian District, Shazand County, Markazi Province, Iran.
-At the 2006 census, its population was 818, in 222 families.
+Gol-e Zard-e Qaleh (گل زردقلعه) (Note: Also romanized as Gol-e Zard-e Qal‘eh; also known as Gol Zard, Gol-e Zard, and Gul-i-Zard) is a village in Nahr-e Mian Rural District (Note: Formerly Zalian Rural District) of Zalian District in Shazand County, (Note: Formerly Sarband County) Markazi province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 818 in 222 households.
+The following census in 2011 counted 683 people in 228 households.
+The 2016 census measured the population of the village as 597 people in 215 households.